SashaPatsel/coding-drills/w9-d3/05-BST/README.md

 So for the tree described above, if our BST constructor was passed 12, it would go to the left of 20 because it is smaller than 20.
 Then it would go to 15, which it is also smaller than.
 Because 15 has no children of its own (or at least no left child), 12 can assume the spot of 15's left child.

+You will need to use the given node constructor as a part of your logic.

 Your BST constructor should include the following:
-- data: a variable that points to data passed to the constructor (This means your constructor should take data as an argument)
+- root: a variable that points to the root node, passed when the BST is created.
-- left: A value that points to the node to the left, initilialized to null
-- right: A value that points to the node to the right, initilialized to null

 - insert: the function described in this exercise.
 The function takes an argument of data which represents the node to be inserted.

 In prompt.js, you will only be given tests for your insert function.